ImTiaan/website/imtiaan-web/content/posts/stablecoin-wars-part-2.md

 But it has a fatal flaw: **Censorship.**

-Tether and Circle can—and do—freeze addresses.
+Tether and Circle can - and do - freeze addresses.
 If law enforcement asks, your money is gone.
 The "permissionless" promise of crypto ends the moment you touch a centralised stablecoin.

 ### The European Fortress: MiCA